Editor choice

 7. Remove Unnecessary Software and Apps

 Every computer comes bundled with miscellaneous software and apps you may never use.
-It will improve computer security to remove those programs.
+It will improve computer security by removing move those programs.
 This computer security tactic cuts down on a hacker’s points of attack.

 8. Use Strong Passwords and Change Periodically

-Creating a strong computer password is perhaps the easiest thing to do to enhance your system's security.
+Creating a strong computer password is perhaps the easiest way to enhance your system's security.
 A strong password should also be between 8-15 characters long.

 Passwords should never be written down and stored near or under your device.